 A decent pool for potential tenants guarantees a consistent rental income.
 Such cities are also likely to attract a diverse range of employers and businesses looking for a large enough pool of potential employees.

 These factors are highly beneficial to any real estate investor.

-The second thing to consider when picking a multifamily market is the job market.
+The second thing to consider when Choosing a multifamily market is the job market.

 Go beyond a low unemployment rate and ensure the job growth rate is higher than the national average.
 Compare job growth in a particular area with the national one-year job growth rate.
 (1.5% as of June 2019).

-For example, as of May 2019, Florida and Orlando had job growth of 3.1%, and Dallas-Fort Worth-Arlington had job growth of 2.9%.
+For example, as of May 2019, Orlando, Florida had job growth of 3.1%, and Dallas-Fort Worth-Arlington had job growth of 2.9%.
 Job growth translates into demand for multifamily houses and a leading indicator of the rental market condition in an area.

 Such indicators bode well with the multifamily real estate market because they signify a constant rental property demand.

 Consider a market with a wide range of employment sectors.